IndigoUnited/js-dejavu/README_website.md

 var Indigo = dejavu.Class.declare({
     $name: 'Indigo',
     // class extends another one.
+    //
     // in case you need to extend from several classes,
     // you can instead use $borrows, and specify an
     // array of identifiers.
 Still, note that borrowing
     // will not allow you to perform dejavu.instanceOf
     // tests, as the class is not technically extending
-    // the other, just borrowing its behaviour
+    // the other, just borrowing its behaviour.
     $extends: AbstractIndigo,

     _subject: 'nothing',